vasile-coste/Lemuroid/README.md

 - Added 1x, 2x, 3x and 4x fast forward speed
 - Ability to export/import saves. **Note**: *when importing on a slot (if a save was overwriten) the screen image will remain until another save is done on that slot.*
 - fixed a Lemuroid bug where some **GBC** roms were mapped as **GB** roms
+- added delete option when press and hold on a rom.
+Note this will also delete it from device

 ### Notes:
 - as i do not have a sign key the app will appear as LemuroidDebug